Reza Hakkak

 OverviewAI-generated summary

-Reza Hakkak's research focuses on the influence of nutrition on cancer prevention and promotion, with a particular emphasis on the links between obesity and breast cancer.
-His work also investigates the impact of diet on liver steatosis and the broader effects of nutrition on chemical carcinogenesis.
+Reza Hakkak's research program investigates the influence of nutrition on health outcomes, with a particular focus on the links between obesity, diet, and cancer promotion.
+His work also explores the efficacy of nutritional interventions for conditions such as non-alcoholic fatty liver steatosis.

 Metrics